-The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision made process with the aim of reducing sustainability risks and enhancing returns.
+The sub-fund included the identification and analysis of an issuers' ESG credentials ("ESG Credentials") as an integral part of the investment decision making process to reduce risk and enhance returns, through portfolio construction.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.